-- 18. Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without appearing to be boiling.
-Visible bubbling when the container is removed from the microwave oven is not always present.
-THIS COULD RESULT IN VERY HOT LIQUIDS SUDDENLY BOILING OVER WHEN THE CONTAINER IS DISTURBED OR A UTENSIL IS INSERTED INTO THE LIQUID. - To reduce the risk of injury to persons: - (a) STIR THE LIQUID BOTH BEFORE AND HALFWAY THROUGH HEATING IT. - (b) Do not heat water and oil, or fats together.
-The film of oil will trap steam, and may cause a violent eruption. - (c) Do not use straight-sided containers with narrow necks. - (d) After heating, allow the container to stand in the microwave oven for a short time before removing the container. - 19.
-DO NOT cook directly on the turntable.
-It can crack, cause injury or damage to the oven.
+Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without showing evidence (or signs) of boiling.
+Visible bubbling is not always present when the container is removed from the microwave oven.
+THIS COULD RESULT IN VERY HOT LIQUIDS SUDDENLY BOILING OVER WHEN THE CONTAINER IS DISTURBED OR A UTENSIL IS INSERTED INTO THE LIQUID.

+To reduce the risk of injury to persons:

+- (a) STIR THE LIQUID BOTH BEFORE AND HALFWAY THROUGH HEATING IT. - (b) Do not heat water and oil, or fats together.
+The film of oil will trap steam, and may cause a violent eruption. - (c) Do not use straight-sided containers with narrow necks. - (d) After heating, allow the container to stand in the microwave oven for a short time before removing the container. - DO NOT cook directly on the turntable.
+It can crack, and cause injury or damage to the oven.